---->

 velocity and for gravity bending like light if not having some other light-like

 properties.
-To date there seems to be no evidence that gravity reflects or
+To date there seems to be no evidence that gravity or magnetism reflects or

 it may never be possible to prove that something is entirely unaffected by